 This guide on how to make a vegetable tray is great for parties and holiday celebrations!
-Use fresh, colorful veggies and flavorful dips to create a crowd-pleasing snack or appetizer in only 20 minutes!
+Use fresh, colorful veggies and flavorful dips to create a veggie platter for a crowd-pleasing snack or appetizer in only 20 minutes!

 Hey guys!
 I’m back with this guide on how to make a vegetable tray.
 Here you’ll find all my tips and tricks to make an awesome, not-so-boring vegetable platter that will be perfect for your next potluck, party, or holiday gathering.